bazelbuild/starlark/spec.md

 _keyword-only_: if a call provides their values, it must do so as keyword arguments, not positional ones.

+Note that even though keyword-only arguments are declared after `*args` in a function's definition, they nevertheless must appear before `*args` in a call to the function.

 ```python
 def f(a, *, b=2, c):
   print(a, b, c)